whatsoevan/evanxme/src/pages/posts/initial-commit.md

 A year or two goes by, and I decide it's time to refresh my internet presence.
 This time, I say I'm gonna skip the programming.
 The issue, I realize, is that I'm not moving fast enough.
 People much less tech-savvy are out there making websites on Wix and actually doing their thing on the internet.
 So this time, I'm gonna learn from my mistakes and just build something that looks pretty, and quick.

-I follow Thomas Frank's Notion website building tutorial.
+I follow [Thomas Frank's Notion website building](https://www.youtube.com/watch?v=kA0-xFwhH4A) tutorial.
 I link it up to my domain, and tada!
 A new, fresh personal website, just for me.
 This time, featuring my face, and Notion does all the work to make things look pretty for me.

-Yea... so that Notion website has been up for a year, also sitting duck.
-I mean, it's one thing to have a website on the internet.
+That Notion website has been up for a year, also sitting duck.
+It's one thing to have a website on the internet.
 But really, my websites up until this point have really just been taking up space.
 There's never been anything of any interest on any of them.
 The whole point of having a website is to show the world something about you, and so far I have yet to do anything like that.

 ## the personal web

-So that's was the story up until I come across this video: Your Guide to the Personal Web.
+So that's was the story up until I come across this video: Your Guide to the Personal Web (now deleted).

 This video really resonated with me about the purpose of the internet.
 It really made me yearn for the ye old days of jank programming.
 Where nobody was worried about scale, UI/UX design, SEO.
 It was just humans marking their spot in internet history, for no reason other than to mark their spot in internet history and say "I was here".
 Putting up their interests where people could see them.
 Interacting with others.
 Being authentic, human bloggers sharing about their lives, without flexing on Instagram.